 For those wishing to introduce card games to children there is a series of articles, written by Liz Dale for English Bridge magazine.
 These articles help introduce games which can help them to handle a pack of cards, learn how to recognise the different cards and their ranks, and gain confidence, and enjoyment, from playing cards games.
 These are ideal games to play before they move on to minibridge.

-Liz also has books available for purchase through The Bridge Warehouse which can be used to introduce bridge to a young audience:
+Liz also has the following book available for purchase through The Bridge Warehouse which can be used to introduce bridge to a young audience: